 - Clear plant debris around the unit.
 Once you’ve removed all the clutter within a two-foot space, you can use a paint brush or vacuum to gingerly clean the equipment’s fins.
-Kinked fins can also impact effectiveness, so you can attempt to correct them with a small knife.
+Kinked fins can also impact effectiveness.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the equipment.
 Make sure to avoid getting moisture on the fan motor.

 - Turn on the power.

 When AC systems don’t have adequate refrigerant, they’ll have difficulty removing heat and humidity from your space.

 Here are a couple of indications that your system is losing refrigerant: